isomerpages/moe-rosyth/_p1-orientation/Lead with Vision/Leadership Opportunities.md

 description: ""
 third_nav_title: Lead with Vision
 ---
 My elder sister is a Student Leader in Rosyth.
-As she is interested in the environment, she became an Environment Ambassador to advocate recycling.
+As she is interested in the environment, she becomes an Environment Ambassador to advocate recycling.

 Students in Rosyth can be trained to become ...
 1. Student Councillors